 - Traumatic Brain Injuries

-- Q How common is a diffuse axonal injury?
+- Q How does a diffuse axonal injury affect the body?

 - Q What are the treatment options for diffuse axonal injuries?

-- Q What increases my risk for a diffuse axonal injury?
+- Q What is the best way to prevent a diffuse axonal injury?